Interpretable RNA Foundation Model from Unannotated Data for Highly Accurate RNA Structure and Function Predictions: Results

 To demystify what has been learned by the large-scale RNA-FM model from the million-scale data and the physical meaning of the model outputs, we take a closer look into RNA biological information contained in the RNA-FM embedding, including its structural/functional properties and evolutionary information.
 Such analysis shows the interpretability of the RNA-FM model.

 \textbf{RNA functions and structures} vary across different RNA types, and RNA-FM is expected to encode these rich properties within our generated embeddings from pure RNA sequences.
 We build RNA Atlas by employing the proposed encoder on the known RNA universe to analyze their patterns.
 Next, UMAP \cite{mcinnes2018umap} is applied to reduce the dimension of embeddings and project them into a 2-dimensional plane.
 To compare and visualize how the learning process shapes the representations, we take both generated representations before and after model pre-training into consideration.
-Furthermore, Random initialized RNA-FM and One-Hot encoding are also introduced for visualization purposes.
-The results are shown in Fig.~\ref{Fig.visual}a.
+Furthermore, random initialized RNA-FM (Random) and one-hot encoding (One-Hot) are also introduced for visualization purposes.
+The results are shown in Figure \ref{Fig.visual}a.
 In the pre-trained RNA-FM embedding space (left), visual inspection reveals that RNA types are organized by structure and function properties with clear boundaries between clusters.
-In contrast, the projection of Random model (middle) presents some extremely vague clustering structure; while projections of One-Hot encoding (right) are barely distinguishable with no apparent structure information, implying that RNA-FM has learned structural or functional information beyond their primary structure, such that instances with similar properties are grouped.
-We take it a step further to discuss ncRNAs from different categorical views such as housekeeping ncRNAs and regulatory ncRNAs, long ncRNAs ($>$200 nucleotides) and small ncRNAs ($<=$200 nucleotides).
-In Fig.~\ref{Fig.visual}b(1) and b(3), RNA-FM well discriminates housekeeping and regulatory categories, but struggling to deal with short and long ncRNAs.
-This might suggests that RNA-FM encoding emphasize more on structural or functional similarity rather than length, since RNAs with different lengths could share the same functions and RNAs with similar lengths could differ greatly.
-In Fig.~\ref{Fig.visual}b(2) and b(4), when we look closer into some sub-classes within a limited length range (less or greater than 200) in RNA-FM part.
-These RNA embeddings aggregate or separate according to the similarity of their structures and functions; it proves again that our RNA-FM establishes the RNA Atlas by recognizing structures and functions of RNAs rather than their length.
+In contrast, the projection of the Random model (middle) presents some extremely vague clustering structure; while projections of One-Hot encoding (right) are barely distinguishable with no apparent structure information, implying that RNA-FM has learned structural or functional information beyond their primary structure, such that instances with similar properties are grouped.